jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 But a lot of systems have this shape.
 It is fundamentally hierarchical.
-It is not like everybody is calling everyone and it is this big, big nightmare, right?
+It is not like everybody is calling everyone and it is this big, big nightmare.
 It is generally some things call other things call other things, come back, come back.
 And there is some sharing across.
 There may be a couple of lines across at a level, and there may be one guy at the top.
-You know, from your perspective that is you.
+From your perspective that is you.
 Ooh, I get to consume all this stuff.
 And maybe I do not serve anybody else.
 It depends on how I am situated.

-But the critical thing here is that: while each of these things, in their bubble, might make a ton of sense, maybe they are written in Haskell and, like, it is proven that they are correct or something awesome, right?
+But the critical thing here is that: while each of these things, in their bubble, might make a ton of sense, maybe they are written in Haskell and, like, it is proven that they are correct or something awesome.
 As soon as you start drawing lines between them, what happens?
 All sorts of new implications about what things mean have _arisen_, have _emerged_, from the connections of these things.
 And it is different in some way from consuming libraries.

-You might look at this and say, well, this is not different from libraries.
+You might look at this and say: this is not different from libraries.
 Where I have libraries it is the same thing.
 They wrote the library, and they did whatever.
 They are now consuming it.

 But what do the library and you share?
 A _ton of stuff_.
 All that runtime stuff.
 You share all kinds of presumptions about memory,